-Property insurance protects your property against most risks like fire, theft and some weather damage.
-You can also get special additions including fire, flood, earthquake and boiler insurance.
+Property insurance protects your property against most risks, such as fire, theft, water damage and some weather damage.
+You can also get special additions that protects against risks such as floods, earthquake and boiler insurance.

 This insurance covers damage to the structure of your property, things like the roof, walls and floors.
-It also usually includes cover for damage to the fixtures and fittings.
+It usually includes cover for damage to the fixtures and fittings too.

-You need to take out a policy that would cover the whole cost of rebuilding the property if it was damaged or destroyed.
-This should include everything from demolition costs, professional fees (such as planning consultant’s, architect’s and legal fees) to the cost of materials and labour and VAT.
+You need to take out a policy that’d cover the whole cost of rebuilding the property if it was damaged or destroyed - not just the market value.
+This should include everything from demolition costs, professional fees, such as planning consultants, architects and legal fees, the cost of materials, labour and VAT.

 Don't try to save money on insurance premiums by underestimating the cover you require.
 There have been instances in the past where a guide property has not been able to be completely restored after damage because the building was underinsured.